chrissharif/Harvest-Acres/README.md

   - Had a small syntax error
 - Wasn't able to edit posts
   - Forgot to pass in 'id' through handleUpdate function
+- User would be logged out on window refresh
+  - Just had to add '?' to currentUser property